 Note that the Village High Street is closed for all vehicles for both days.
 There is no parking in the Village but a car park is available at both approaches to the Village.

-This year Thurrock Art Trail is centred around the Horndon on the Hill Feast and Fayre began in mediaeval times when King Edward I granted a Royal Charter to Robert Gifford and his heirs that the village should celebrate the feast of the Apostles Peter and Paul, the patron saints of the village Church.
-That’s why it’s always held on the nearest weekend to 25th June.
-Feast and Fayre was revived by the Horndon Society in 1974 and has happened every year since then.
+A historical note, the Feast and Fayre began in mediaeval times when King Edward I granted a Royal Charter to Robert Gifford and his heirs that the village should celebrate the feast of the Apostles Peter and Paul, the patron saints of the village Church.
+Although it was discontinued for a while, it was revived by the Horndon Society in 1974 and has happened every year since then.

 We’re proud once again to be part of the Essex Summer of Art and the Essex Network of Artist Studios events programme.

 ESA and ENAS showcase artists from across Essex from May to October, providing exciting opportunities to visit art trails, artist studios, workshops and other events.